mdn/advanced-js-fundamentals-ck/tutorials/functions/01-calling-functions.md

 # Functions

-Functions in JavaScript are little units of code that can be executed later and reused as many times asyou want.
+Functions in JavaScript are little units of code that can be executed later and reused as many times as you want.
 If you've worked with JavaScript in the past, you've probably come across functions before, so in this section we'll skim the basics and look at more advanced function-related concepts to level up that basic knowledge.

 Here is a simple example of a function that takes a single argument and logs a message to the console, just in case you are in the dark as to what a function looks like: